 – Materials: for each patrol, a 16 oz can filled with water about 1/2-inch from the top, a 1-foot-square board with either four or eight 6 to 8-foot braided nylon cords tied through a hole drilled equidistant along the edges, (marking pen to draw a fill line for each can)

 – Method: The patrol must move a can of radioactive nitro (the can full of water) from point A to point B (a distance of about 25 to 30 feet) by lifting the can on the board without spilling any water.
 If any water spills, the Scouts must start over.
-It can be run as a relay or simply a challenge for the best time.
+It can be run as a relay or simply a challenge for each patrol’s best time.

-– Scoring: The fastest time wins.
+– Optional Scoring: The fastest time wins.

 SKY HIGH (small, in)